tadmaddad/fortidig/README.md

 # FortiDig

 FortiDig is a Python-based log analysis tool designed for parsing and analyzing Fortigate firewall logs.
-It offers functionalities to perform hourly analysis, event type analysis, and intrusion checks based on predefined patterns associated with known CVEs.
+It offers functionalities to perform intrusion checks based on predefined patterns associated with known CVEs.

 ## Version

-1.0.0
+1.0.2

 ## Features

-- **Hourly Analysis**: Counts the number of log events per hour.
-- **Event Analysis**: Aggregates the log events based on their types.
 - **Intrusion Check**: Scans the logs for patterns that may indicate a potential intrusion, focusing on specific CVEs.

 ## Requirements